sora-xor/sora-docs/src/sora-card-kyc-tutorial.md

 5. Every applicant has a credit of 2 KYC attempts included in the application.
 This applies to all applicants, including applicants with €100 worth of XOR on their SORA account and applicants who order SORA Card by paying €20.

-To avoid an extra cost of €3.80 per additional attempt, please ensure the following;
+To avoid an extra cost of €3.80 per additional attempt, please ensure the following:

 - Your identification document is valid and legible
 - Your selfie is clear and following the guidance provided